super7ramp/Leonard/README.md

  ftp> put demo_map
 ```

 **Warning:** in this first release, the bluetooth beacons position and geolocation parameters are hardcoded.
-Therefore you’ll need to edit `src/uart/parser.c` in addition to your map file and rebuild th project.
+Therefore you’ll need to edit `src/uart/parser.c` in addition to your map file and rebuild the project.

 #### Beacons software